Class 2-8 commercial guide

 Class 4

-Four axles total.
-Common configurations: 2-axle tractor with a 2-axle trailer (smaller line-haul rigs), straight 3-axle truck with a 1-axle pup trailer, dual-rear-wheel pickup with a 3-axle gooseneck.
+Low 5-axle and high 4-axle vehicles.
+Common configurations: 2-axle tractor with a 2-axle trailer (smaller line-haul rigs), straight 3-axle truck with a 1-axle pup trailer.
 Used for medium-duty regional freight.

 Class 5

-The over-the-road standard.
-3-axle tractor (steer + tandem drive) with a 2-axle trailer, total 5 axles.
-The 53-foot dry van running the I-80 corridor across Ohio is almost always Class 5.
-The Commission's busiest commercial class by some margin.
+Low 6-axle and high 5-axle vehicles: the over-the-road standard.
+A 3-axle tractor (steer + tandem drive) with a 2-axle trailer totals 5 axles, so the 53-foot dry van running the I-80 corridor across Ohio is almost always Class 5.

 Class 6